Up the Beanstalk

 My mother's different in the same way.
 She can make sounds with her mouth that mean something.
 Different mouth sounds for different things.
 Always with great caution to avoid notice, she would whisper these 'words' to me until I knew them.

 Once old enough, I asked her who taught her to do this.
 It was my father, she said.
 Before he left.
-He was someone very special, who did not go naked as we do, but instead wore a body covering and spoke mouth words even better than mother.
+He was someone very special, who did not go naked as we do, but instead wore a body covering and spoke mouth sounds even better than mother.

 Around the field is machinery.
 Stacked up so high I cannot see the end of it.
 We are in the center of a tower I think.
 I have often wondered what is outside.
 During my darkest moments I imagine it is a field like this one but boundless, where I might escape with mother, even the rest if they can be persuaded to follow.